AbsaOSS/atum/README.md

 The purpose of Atum is to add the ability to specify "checkpoints" in Spark applications.
-These checkpoints are used to designate when and what metrics are calculated to ensure that critical input values have not been modified as well as allow for quick and efficient represention of the completeness of a dataset.
+These checkpoints are used to designate when and what metrics are calculated to ensure that critical input values have not been modified as well as allow for quick and efficient representation of the completeness of a dataset.
 Additional metrics can also be defined at any checkpoint.

-Atum adopts a standard JSON message schema for capturing checkpoint data, thus can be extended upstream or downstream, providing flexibiltiy across other computation engines and programming languages.
+Atum adopts a standard JSON message schema for capturing checkpoint data, thus can be extended upstream or downstream, providing flexibility across other computation engines and programming languages.

 The library provides a concise and dynamic way to track completeness and accuracy of data produced from source through a pipeline of Spark applications.
-All metrics are calculated at a Dataframe level using various aggregation functions and are stored as metadata together with the data between Spark applications in pipeline.
+All metrics are calculated at a DataFrame level using various aggregation functions and are stored as metadata together with the data between Spark applications in pipeline.
 Comparing control metrics for various checkpoints is not only helpful for complying with strict regulatory frameworks, but also helps during development and debugging.